 For those tourists with their own transport will find the final third of Costa da Caparica lies with the Arriba Fóssil da Costa nature reserve and whole vast sections of the beach remain deserted even during the summer months.
 The stunning and varied area of Costa da Caparica can be easily visited as part of any short break or holiday to Lisbon.
 For a guide on traveling to Costa da Caparica from Lisbon please click here.

-Costa da Caparica City
+The Costa da Caparica

-The city of Costa da Caparica appears as a typical Mediterranean beach resort with large white washed hotels and apartment blocks but the area is focused towards Lisbon’s residence more than international travelers.
+The town of Costa da Caparica appears as a typical Mediterranean beach resort with large white washed hotels and apartment blocks but the area is focused towards Lisbon’s residence more than international travelers.
 This means prices are reasonable while the atmosphere is family orientated and more relaxed.

 Costa da Caparica is referred to as a city but it only has a permanent population of just over 13,000 and was only designated as a city in December 2004.
 There are much better resort towns in Portugal but the city of Costa da Caparica is less than 20km from Lisbon airport and is situated on the northern end of Europe’s largest beaches.